citp/privacy-policy-historical/f/fo/foo/food4rhino.com.md

-> *The following text is extracted and transformed from the food4rhino.com privacy policy that was archived on 2016-06-17.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160617203436id_/http%3A//www.food4rhino.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the food4rhino.com privacy policy that was archived on 2016-12-09.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161209195022id_/http%3A//www2.food4rhino.com/privacy) for the most accurate reproduction.*

-# Privacy | Food4Rhino | Rhino
+# Privacy | Food4Rhino

 **_1. Introduction_**